jday96314/Kuzushiji/README.md

 # Kuzushiji
-The 13th place solution to the Kuzushiji Recognition Kaggle competition.
+This is the 13th place solution to the Kuzushiji Recognition Kaggle competition.

 Thanks to Kaggle and the organizers for creating such an interesting competition.
 Congrats to everyone who finished.